Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 There are two types of UV light that can increase your risk for skin cancer: UVA which is linked to aging and UVB which is linked to burning.
 Broad spectrum sunscreen helps protect against both types, which is why we made our Guards Up Daily Mineral Sunscreen Broad Spectrum SPF 35.

 In both natural (from plant leaves and seeds) or synthetic, caffeine is a stimulant known to perk people up and in skincare it’s powerful ingredient for depuffing and reducing redness.
-That’s why caffeine is often a hero ingredient in eye care products, like in The Fix Emergency Eye Mask.
+That’s why caffeine is often a hero ingredient in eye care products.

 CALENDULA FLOWER EXTRACT